copystar/do15/README.md

     },
 ```
 - after the map is drawn, from the menu *Save*, select *GeoJSON"
-- refer to "Adding GeoJSON to Leaflet with Link Relations" : http://lyzidiamond.com/posts/osgeo-august-meeting/ to find a template that will import GeoJSON into a map created by Leaflt
+- refer to "Adding GeoJSON to Leaflet with Link Relations" : http://lyzidiamond.com/posts/osgeo-august-meeting/ to find the HTML that use can use as a template that will import GeoJSON into a map created by Leaflet.js
 - use *http://{s}.tile.osm.org/{z}/{x}/{y}.png* for your map tiles
-- use tpl-branches.json for your geojson layer: https://drive.google.com/open?id=0B5RDRo0uB7m5NHVvSWlBZTI3cHM&authuser=0
+- use tpl-branches.json for your geojson layer: https://github.com/copystar/do15/blob/master/tpl-branches.json
-- explore changing the map features if you would like using Leafletjs http://leafletjs.com/
+- explore changing the map features if you would like using Leaflet.js http://leafletjs.com/
 - refer to tpl-branches-leaflet-osm.html in this repo if you get stuck

 ## Task 2 : Add the dimension of time